awslabs/kubeflow-manifests/website/content/en/docs/add-ons/load-balancer/guide.md

 > Note: It might a few minutes for DNS changes to propagate and for your URL to work.
 Check if the DNS entry propogated with the [Google Admin Toolbox](https://toolbox.googleapps.com/apps/dig/#CNAME/)

 ## Clean up

-> Important: If you have deployed Kubeflow using any of the Terraform deployment options and have not set `enable_aws_load_balancer_controller = false` then do not follow the instructions in this section.
+> Important: Terraform deployment users should not follow these clean up steps and should manually delete resources created while following the [Manual setup instructions](#create-load-balancer).

 To delete the resources created in this guide, run the following commands from the root of your repository:
 > Note: Make sure that you have the configuration file created by the script in `tests/e2e/utils/load_balancer/config.yaml`.
 If you did not use the script, plug in the name, ARN, or ID of the resources that you created in the configuration file by referring to the sample in Step 4 of the [previous section](#automated-script).